 MVP vs proof of concept vs prototype

-An MVP is sometimes confused with a prototype or proof of concept.
+An MVP is sometimes confused with prototype vs proof of concept.
 These three things, while in some ways similar, are each distinct phases of the product development lifecycle.

 A proof of concept (PoC) is built very early in the product life cycle, often before any investment is raised, a full team is formed, or a formal business idea is established.
 It is used to prove if a project is feasible or not and if it’s worth further investment.
 This validation stage is critical as it can help to justify costly design and development work that comes later.